kjaquier/hyperneat-experiments/README.md

 Domain views are available for most experiments.

-All experiments has an overridable `Phenotype` property which makes it easy to switch between NEAT and HyperNEAT (despite not being very elegant).

 Note that this is prototyping code which clearly needs some refactorisation.
 I tried to keep it as understandable as possible, though.